okadash/shelib/README.md

 cook yourfunction $@
 ```
-That's all to do, needed to load shelib builtin functions for yourfunction.
+That's all to do, needed to load shelib builtin functions for *yourfunction*.
 You can use shelib builtins inside the cooked function.
 If you don't use any shelib builtins, the function will be simply invoked and exit.

-You can use *yourfunction* as a style-free generic shell function and any procedure can be freely described in the function in your order, with or without usage of shelib builtin functions.
+You can use *yourfunction* as a style-free generic shell function and any procedure can be freely written in shell script in your order, with or without usage of shelib builtin functions.

 # Install